MapInfo Pro™ software helps GeoAssurance chart potential hazards for California home buyers.

 As the founder of a new company, Kephart also wanted to keep staffing costs low.
 In addition, he needed an application that was flexible enough to meet the different mapping demands and disclosure requirements of various arms of California government.

 To meet these needs, Kephart began using MapInfo Pro software.
-This sophisticated but easy-to-learn application helps users create, analyze and share spatial information.
+This sophisticated but easy-to-learn application helps users create, analyse and share spatial information.
 It accomplishes this by employing detailed maps and graphics to demonstrate the relationships between geography and data.
 Powerful raster grid analysis capabilities are also available, as is the ability to accommodate aerial photography.

 GeoAssurance uses MapInfo Pro software to draw multiple map layers, each representing a single type of hazard near the parcel being examined.
 The program overlays each hazard map atop parcel boundaries.
 The resulting maps are comprehensive and easy to read.
 They help Kephart's customers visualize hazards that sit near their properties.